buggins/dlangui/README.md

 * Uses FreeType for font rendering.
 * TODO: Use FontConfig to get font list.
 * TODO: OpenGL initializes ok, but images not visible on screen.
 Disabled temporary.
+* TODO: entering of unicode characters not implemented

+To build dlangui apps, development packages for following libraries required:

+        xcb, xcb-util, xcb-shm, xcb-image, xcb-keysyms, X11-xcb, X11

+In runtime, .so for following libraries are being loaded (binary packages required):

+        freetype, opengl, freeimage

+Build and run on Linux using DUB:

+        dub run dlangui:example1

+Development using Mono-D:

+* open solution dlangui/dlanguimonod.sln
+* build and run project example1

 Other platforms
 ---------------